msloth/contiki-launchpad/examples/launchpad/README.txt

-I suggest you start by checking out the examples in roughly this order: blink button readadc pwm readserial-printf blink-rtimer
+I suggest you start by checking out the examples in roughly this order: blink
+    etimers, processes
+  button
+    button API
+  readadc
+    ADC API
+  pwm
+    PWM API
+  servomotor
+    PWM API with absolute period setting, using project-conf.h, changing PWM freq readserial-printf
+    getting serial input
+  blink-rtimer
+    rtimers

-and if you are interested in these, and have the hardware for it, periodic-broadcast servomotor
+and if you are interested and have the hardware for it, periodic-broadcast
+    radio communication, Rime networking stack